loringabriel/100-days-of-code/log.md

 **Today's Progress**: Started learing React Native, and finished with all the setup.

-**Thoughts:** I'use React for web development for a while and i wanted to learn also mobile develoment on the side.
-React native looked like a great optionto start, since i work with react on the web and the learning curve should be faster.
-I've started with Maximillian Schawartmuller course, and i finished the first section.
+**Thoughts:** Currently i use React.js for web development and i wanted to learn also mobile develoment on the side.
+React native looked like a great option to start, since i work with react on the web and the learning curve should be faster.
+I've started with Maximilian Schwarzmüller course, and i finished the first section.

 <!--**Link to work:** [Calculator App](http://www.example.com)-->